BSData/adeptus-titanicus/README.md

 Hey guys the current plan is to get the Repository updated asap on the old format, then push out a ground up build that fixes a ton of issues.

+Gitter is messed up, find us on the discord: https://discord.com/invite/UrrPB3T

 [![Join the chat at https://gitter.im/BSData/adeptus-titanicus](https://badges.gitter.im/BSData/adeptus-titanicus.svg)](https://gitter.im/BSData/adeptus-titanicus?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)